 The CEWS will be processed at the payroll program account level, so you will have to file a separate application for each payroll program account.

-- Determine the amounts (lines A to G) you must enter in the online form;
+- Determine the amounts (lines A to G) you must enter in the online form when submitting a claim;

 - Preview the subsidy amount you may receive;

-- Print your results and save them to validate your claim.
+- Print or save your results to validate your claim.

 The calculation tool offers two (2) options: the online calculator (recommended for businesses with fewer than 20 employees) or the downloadable calculation sheet (Excel).
 You can currently use either of the two options of the calculator for claim periods 1 to 10.
 Other periods will be added when they become available.